ts33kr/granite/README.md

 team.
 The framework provides a unique way of the client/server site integration that allows for entirely transparent data and event passing.
 The overall architecture of Granite makes it perfect for engineers.
+Granite makes hard emphasis on the decomposed objective architecture in order to provide enterprise level design and make the factor of the reusable code sky high.
+It also embeds and provides support for the community standard sort of toolkits, such as NPM, Bower, Cakefile.